-Bringing 25 years of hands-on leadership experience and established success in leading large IT organizations to consistently positive results to the table, Ms. Heizer's firsthand experience employing best practices makes her stand out as a consulting professional.
-As President of LCH Consulting, Ms. Heizer strives to bring thought leadership to her clients' complex challenges to produce measureable and sustainable results.
+Bringing 25 years of hands-on leadership experience and established success in leading large IT organizations to consistently positive results to the table, Lillian Heizer's firsthand experience employing best practices makes her stand out as a consulting professional.
+As president of LCH Consulting, Heizer strives to bring thought leadership to her clients' complex challenges to produce measureable and sustainable results.

-Ms. Heizer earned her BS in Computer Science from the Florida Institute of Technology, a MS in Computer Science from George Washington University, and an MBA from the Wharton School of Business at the University of Pennsylvania.
+Heizer earned her BS in computer science from the Florida Institute of Technology, a MS in computer science from George Washington University, and an MBA from the Wharton School of Business at the University of Pennsylvania.

 Jolanda N. Janczewski, '91

 Dr. Janczewski is Chairman of the Board of Consolidated Safety Services-Dynamac Corporation (CSS), a $50M company providing environmental, health and life science services to both public and private sectors.
 In addition, she is President/CEO of the Transportation Safety Exchange (TSX), a company spring-boarded from CSS with a mission to conduct comprehensive audits of ground transportation companies and provide public access to motor carrier safety ratings.